 Receiving support from a food bank

-The food banks will only provide their support packages for a maximum of three years, after which, if someone is still in need of support, the local authorities will step in to assess the situation.
+The food banks will only provide their support packages for a maximum of three years, after which, if someone is still in need of support, the local municipality will step in to assess the situation.

-You can visit the Food Banks Netherlands website for more information on the “standard” value for your specific situation (whether you are single or have a family), as well as a more detailed explanation of the food banks eligibility criteria.
-You can also find use it to find a food bank in your area.
+You can visit the Food Banks Netherlands website for more information on the “standard” value for your specific situation (whether you are single or have a family), as well as a more detailed explanation of the food banks' eligibility criteria.
+You can also use it to find a food bank in your area.

 There are plenty of things you can do to support food banks.
 First and foremost, you can donate food - simply get in touch with a local food bank to donate.
 You can also shop from a number of affiliated companies and supermarkets, which often implement schemes where they match your purchases with donations, as well as donate themselves.

 Alternatively, you can donate money to food banks; you can send money directly, via a donation agreement, a method that also allows you to deduct the donation from your tax return, or even just simply play the National Postcode Lottery, which has been supporting Dutch food banks since 2013.
-If you fancy a challenge, you can also help raise money through your own means, whether that be a cake sale, a sponsored run, or washing cars.
+If you fancy a challenge, you can also help raise money through your own means, whether that be a cake sale, a sponsored run or washing cars.
 You can find more information on how to donate via all of these methods on the Food Banks Netherlands website.

 Another way to help is by becoming a volunteer for the food banks.
 There are plenty of jobs that need doing, from food packagers to lawyers, drivers and social media experts - there are plenty of roles you can help with at your local food bank.

 Food banks reflect an important aspect of the Dutch constitution and society, helping those who can’t afford to help themselves.
 Over the course of the coronavirus pandemic, food banks all over the country struggled due to supermarkets being more aware of their surpluses and waste and a drop in the number of donations.